bluerobotics/ardusub-gitbook/introduction/hardware-options/additional-peripheral-devices/underwater-positioning.md

 A [short baseline (SBL) acoustic positioning system](https://en.wikipedia.org/wiki/Short_baseline_acoustic_positioning_system) uses an acoustic transmitter on the vehicle to transmit timed acoustic pulses.
 These pulses are received by a series of multiple receivers on the surface in an arraged geometric pattern.
 The "time of flight" is calculated to when each receiver records the acoustic pulse and then a consolidated position for the underwater vehicle can be plotted.

 SBL systems can produce better positioning accuracy in highly reflective environments due to the adjustable receiver locations.

-Below is an example of a Water Linked Underwater GPS System being used to locate a shipwreck:

-<iframe width="300" height="225" src="https://www.youtube.com/embed/NpAClMNhno0" frameborder="0" allowfullscreen></iframe>

 ## Supported SBL Systems